 Lapins Sweet Cherry bears large mahogany colored fruits that are sweet and crisp.
 This variety shows resistance to fruit cracking and to bacterial canker (2 common issues with sweet cherries).
 It also is one of few sweet cherry varieties that is self-pollinating which makes it an excellent variety for the home grower.
 It is a popular commercial variety.

-We offer lapins sweet cherry on a standard rootstock.
+We offer Lapins Sweet Cherry on a standard rootstock.
 They will grow to 20′-25′ tall unless height is controlled by proper pruning.

 Enjoyed by birds and raccoons.

-Lapins sweet cherry is prone to bacterial blight.
+Lapins Sweet Cherry is prone to bacterial blight.
 Do not prune in spring during wet conditions.

 Birds (especially robins) can sometimes be an issue when the fruit is nearly ripe.
 Covering the tree with netting or using scare tactics (hanging shiny metal bird repellent strips in tree) may be necessary to obtain a good crop.

 Wisconsin is not a major sweet cherry producing region due to the harsh climate.
-Lapins sweet cherry is successfully being grown in Door county (famous for tart cherry production) and also in S.E.
+This cherry tree is successfully being grown in Door county (famous for tart cherry production) and also in S.E.
 WI.
 They are not foolproof and will not always produce a nice crop every year.
 We offer them for sale to those who are willing to take the risk and want to enjoy luscious sweet cherries from their own yard when yearly growing conditions are favorable.
 Results will be best when planting in a protected site and only planting in areas of zone 5 within the state of Wisconsin.

-Lapins sweet cherry was developed in British Columbia in 1984 at the Summerland Research Station.
+Lapins Sweet Cherry was developed in British Columbia in 1984 at the Summerland Research Station.

-Lapins is self-pollinating.
+This cherry tree is self-pollinating.